buonzz/buonzz.github.io/_posts/2025-05-09-ai-cost-and-privacy.md

 title: "The Hidden Costs of AI Tools: What Business Owners Need to Know"
 date: 2025-05-09
 author: Darwin
+subtitle: "AI tools today offer **unprecedented power and flexibility** for businesses.
+But it’s easy to get swept up in the excitement and start building systems that rely on **chains of third-party services** — without realizing the privacy, reliability, and cost tradeoffs hidden underneath"
 ---

 AI tools have exploded in popularity over the past few years, making tasks like summarizing documents, generating content, and building chatbots faster and easier than ever.